sammyjohn123/super-duper-/README.md

 ## Christchurh-campus

 ## Two truths, One lie
-I once lived in a cupboard
+# I once lived in a cupboard
-I once lived in Ireland
+# I once lived in Ireland
-I once lived in a tent
+# I once lived in a tent
-### Answer
+## Lie
+# I once lived in Ireland